We Are Here When You Need Help Holding Up Your End

 - Other case specific relevant factors.

-While most firms just go through the list and considers listed factors as unavoidable, the Oberheiden Law Group PLLC choses a different path.
+While most firms just go through the list and consider listed factors as unavoidable, JBell & Associates PC chooses a different path.
 We look at the specifics of each case to evaluate the best possible outcome for you and your child.

 If, for example, your ex-spouse tends to neglect the child, suffers from medication or substance abuse, or appears to be challenged by life routines, our clinical, medical, and psychological experts will expose the spouse as bad parent and work above factors in your favor.